upstateinteractive/docs/docs/react.md

 The `useContext` hook can be used to pass information around an application without the use of props.

 Setting up a `useContext` requires a bit more setup, as there are two parts: the `context` and the `provider`.
 The `context` is a reference to the information, and the `provider` is a component wrapper which provides the information referenced.
-To access the context, use the `useContext` hook with the
+To access the context, use the `useContext` hook with the created `context`.

 Setting up a `useContext` usually looks like this: